All About Multiple Myeloma

-Bones have high calcium content and as they are broken down, a large amount of calcium is released into the blood.
+- High Calcium Levels: Bones have high calcium content and as they are broken down, a large amount of calcium is released into the blood.
 This condition is called hypercalcemia.
-It can occur in up to 30% of people with multiple myeloma.
+About 30% of people with multiple myeloma develop hypercalcemia.
 High levels of calcium in the blood can cause gastrointestinal symptoms, such as nausea, vomiting, and constipation.
-It can affect the urinary system, causing increased urination and kidney stones, due to the higher calcium concentration in the urine.
-It can also affect how you feel by causing decreased appetite, increased thirst, restlessness, and confusion.
+It can affect the urinary system, causing increased urination and kidney stones.
+This is due to the higher calcium concentration in the urine.
+Hypercalcemia can also affect how you feel by causing decreased appetite, increased thirst, restlessness, and confusion.

-The myeloma cells produce a large amount of monoclonal protein, which can thicken the blood to the point where the blood has problems circulating properly in smaller blood vessels.
+- Increased Blood Thickness (Hyperviscosity syndrome): Myeloma cells produce a large amount of monoclonal protein.
+This can thicken the blood to the point where it has problems circulating properly in smaller blood vessels.
 In general, hyperviscosity is most common with an excess of IgA or IgM, two types of immunoglobulins/antibodies.
 The most common symptom associated with hyperviscosity syndrome is an increased risk of bleeding.
 People may have spontaneous bleeding of their gums, nose, or bowel during bowel movements.
-People may also notice continued bleeding after minor procedures, such as dental work.
-People may also notice that they bruise easier than they do normally.
-Hyperviscosity syndrome can cause neurologic symptoms, including changes in vision, such as blurriness or loss of vision, hearing loss, numbness, difficulty with balance, headache, tingling, sleepiness, and even seizures.
-The thicker blood can also affect the heart and cause symptoms of heart failure, where the heart cannot pump blood well, resulting in fatigue and difficulty breathing.
+You may also notice continued bleeding after minor procedures, such as dental work and you may bruise easier than you do normally.
+Hyperviscosity syndrome can also cause neurologic symptoms, including changes in vision, such as blurriness or loss of vision, hearing loss, numbness, difficulty with balance, headache, tingling, sleepiness, and even seizures.
+Thicker blood can also affect the heart and cause symptoms of heart failure, where the heart cannot pump blood well, resulting in fatigue and difficulty breathing.

-Kidney failure is a frequent and serious complication of multiple myeloma.
+- Kidney Failure: Kidney failure is a frequent and serious complication of multiple myeloma.
 Kidney function can be measured by checking the level of a compound called creatinine in the blood.
 Normally, the kidneys remove creatinine from the body, so high levels of creatinine (detected in a blood test) indicate that the kidneys are not functioning well.
-About 25-50% of people with multiple myeloma have an increased level of creatinine in their blood, indicating kidney failure.
+About 33% of people with multiple myeloma have an increased level of creatinine in their blood, indicating kidney failure.
 There are many factors that contribute to kidney failure in multiple myeloma.
 The most common are deposits of monoclonal protein (produced by myeloma cells) in the kidney's filtration apparatus.
-This results in the kidney being unable to filter appropriately, leading to kidney failure.
+This results in the kidney not being able to filter appropriately.
+This leads to kidney failure.
 High blood levels of calcium caused by bone breakdown, use of NSAIDs, certain chemotherapy agents, and bisphosphonates can also cause kidney failure.
-Caution should be taken when having CT scans, as the "contrast" used in these tests can cause or worsen renal failure in patients with multiple myeloma.
+Caution should be taken when having CT scans, as the contrast dye used in these tests can cause or worsen renal failure in patients with multiple myeloma.

 How is multiple myeloma diagnosed?

-Multiple myeloma cannot be diagnosed with any single test result.
-There are some basic tests which can help to diagnose the disease including a complete blood count (CBC) with differential and platelet counts, serum and urine analysis and a peripheral blood smear.
+Multiple myeloma cannot be diagnosed with any single test.
+There are some basic tests which can help to diagnose the disease.
+These include a complete blood count (CBC) with differential and platelet counts, serum and urine analysis and a peripheral blood smear.
 Almost all people with multiple myeloma have monoclonal proteins in their blood or urine, and there are effective tests available to check for them.
 Other blood tests to check for kidney disease, high calcium levels, and low red blood cell counts (anemia) can also be used screen for the disease.
-X-rays can be used to detect erosions in bones caused by multiple myeloma.
+X-rays may be used to detect erosions in bones caused by multiple myeloma.

-While blood count and chemistry levels are used, there are a few tests that are less common, but often used in myeloma diagnosis and management:
+There are a few other tests that are less common, but often used in myeloma diagnosis and management:

-- SPEP (serum protein electropheresis): test that is used to find the M protein (also called monoclonal immunoglobulin or the abnormal protein that is being produced out of control).
+- SPEP (serum protein electropheresis): used to find the M protein (also called monoclonal immunoglobulin or the abnormal protein that is being produced out of control).
 This can be a first step in diagnosing myeloma.